watson-developer-cloud/food-coach/README.md

 # Food Coach sample application [![Build Status](https://travis-ci.org/watson-developer-cloud/food-coach.svg?branch=master)](https://travis-ci.org/watson-developer-cloud/food-coach)

-This application demonstrates how the Watson Conversation service can be adapted to use Tone Analyzer's tone along with intents and entities in a simple chat interface.
+This application demonstrates how the Watson Assistant (formerly Conversation) service can be adapted to use Tone Analyzer's tone along with intents and entities in a simple chat interface.

 ![Demo GIF](readme_images/demo.gif?raw=true)

 Demo: http://food-coach.ng.bluemix.net/

-For more information on the Conversation service, see the [detailed documentation](https://console.bluemix.net/docs/services/conversation/index.html#about).
+For more information on the Assistant service, see the [detailed documentation](https://console.bluemix.net/docs/services/conversation/index.html#about).
 For more information on the Tone Analyzer Service, see the [detailed documentation](http://www.ibm.com/watson/developercloud/tone-analyzer.html).

 # Deploying the application